|

 armored divisions was crucial to the success of the axis campaign.

-Highly Recommended.
-(Click the Amazon Icon to Order).
+(Click the Amazon Icon to Order)

-a large part of the Axis armored force that the Allies confronted in North Africa
+Italian tanks formed a large part of the Axis armored force that the Allies confronted in North Africa

 in the early years of World War II.
 Those tanks were the